mburr-salesforce/lwr-recipes/packages/security/README.md

 ## Details

-For this we are using an open source library call [Helmet](https://helmetjs.github.io/).
-We will show how to integrate this with the underlying Express application.
+For this we are using the Security package from LWRJS to hash incoming scripts from LWR.

 ### Project Setup